 Skiing is one of the most exciting vacations that I have had in recent years and it is a very family-friendly vacation to choose.
 I always thought that skiing was a ridiculously expensive vacation idea but in recent years these prices have come right down and those like us, can finally afford to take such a trip.

 Since that first skiing trip, we have been to various resorts for the last 3 years consecutively.
 Throughout this time, we have made some mistakes in terms of the places which we chose, but thankfully we have now learned exactly what to look out for.
 The type of resort which you decide upon is entirely dependent on what kind skiing vacation you are after.
+If you plan to spend a lot of time outside make sure you bring the right outdoor gear.
 Here are the things which you should be considering before heading off to the pistes.

 Your ability, or lack of ability, to ski, plays a huge part in the choosing your resort.
 If you have no prior experience, it makes sense to pick a large resort with ski schools and plenty of other beginners.
 If you are more of an expert skier then you should make sure that you avoid places such as this as the pistes are moderate in difficulty, and they are full.
 When you go with the family, it is likely that you’ll have mixed abilities and so a large resort with many different runs, makes the best sense.